burnettwesley/burnettwesley/README.md

 - 👋 Hi, I’m @burnettwesley
-- 👀 I’m interested in applied economics and policy analysis including environmental and natural resource economics, energy economics, and econometrics, among other topics.
+- 👀 I’m interested in applied economics and policy analysis including environmental and natural resource economics, climate change, energy economics, and econometrics, among other topics.
 - 🌱 I’m currently learning machine learning techniques.
 - 💞️ I’m looking to collaborate on environmental and natural resource economics and conservation research efforts.
 - 📫 How to reach me: burnettwesley@gmail.com